antarctica/bas-style-kit-docs/site/_components/navbar.md

 Add the `.bsk-navbar-fixed-top` class and include a [container]({{ 'core/layout/#containers' | prepend: site.baseurl }})
 to fix a navbar to the top of the page.

-{% capture alert_content %}
-Fixed styles require additional padding on the `body` element.
-Otherwise the navbar will cover up other page content.
+Additional CSS rules, such as the example below, are needed to prevent the navbar covering up other page content.
-{% endcapture %}
-{% include bas-style-kit/bsk-snippet--alert.html
-  variant="warning"
-  style="outline"
-  content=alert_content
-%}

-The Style Kit doesn’t provide styles for this, however the class below can be used as a starting point

-{% capture alert_content %}
-The example below would normally use absolute positioning.
-It is disabled here to avoid breaking the site layout.
-{% endcapture %}
-{% include bas-style-kit/bsk-snippet--alert.html
-  variant="info"
-  style="highlight"
-  content=alert_content
-%}

-{% highlight css %}
+{% highlight scss %}
 body {
   padding-top: 70px;
 }